 Security.
-You limit your data to only your employees through authentication to Databricks, typically through an identity management provider such as Active Directory or Okta.
+You limit Databricks access control to only your employees through authentication, typically through an identity management provider such as Active Directory or Okta.
 You also have your Databricks data plane within your own internal Azure or AWS account, adding an additional layer of network security.

 Phase 1—Security + Privacy: